ssmahto/InfeRes_v0.2/README.rst

 Folder structure
 ---------------------

 Download **InfeRes package** from GitHub (link) and unzip it inside any directory.
-For instance, our InfeRes path is "D:/InfeRes_v1.0/".
-Create another folder with name "Reservoirs" (path "D:/Reservoirs/"), where your satellite data will be downloaded.
+For instance, our InfeRes path is *D:/My Drive/InfeRes_v1.0/*.
+Create another folder with name 'Reservoirs' (path *D:/My Drive/Reservoirs/*), where your satellite data will be downloaded.

 Dependencies
 ----------------